rosieomusic/rosieomusic/README.md

 I just graduated a coding bootcamp with Tech Elevator, focused on Java Web Application.

-My pet website PAW SWIPE is a work in in progress!
+My pet website PAW SWIPE is a work in in progress! if you want to use the admin features in my figma mockup press shift A on the login view if you want to use them in the actual project use user: admin password: password

 - 💬 Ask me about my favorite albums